 I covered the first row with a metal shield to protect it.

 Now I’m using a heat gun.
-This unit has a dial to control the heat, and that is set on the highest setting.
+This unit has a dial to control the heat, and I’ve got it set on the highest setting.

 I learned my lesson from the embossing gun, so I had the shield in place.
 The heat gun darkened the ink very quickly.